hpc-uk/build-instructions/apps/GROMACS/Cirrus_2023.4.md

-Instructions for compiling GROMACS 2023.4 for Cirrus using GCC 12.3 and Intel MPI 20.4
+Instructions for compiling GROMACS 2023.4 for Cirrus using GCC 10.2 and Intel MPI 20.4
 ======================================================================================

-These instructions are for compiling GROMACS 2023.4 on [Cirrus](https://www.cirrus.ac.uk) using the GCC 12.3 compilers.
+These instructions are for compiling GROMACS 2023.4 on [Cirrus](https://www.cirrus.ac.uk) using the GCC 10.2 compilers, intel 20.4 MPI and FFTW3.3.10.

 Download and Unpack the GROMACS source code
 -------------------------------------------